Posted on December 23, 2022|By Jeff Warren|1 minute read

 Sometimes I’m an idiot of a very particular type.
 When I see a person in any kind of hurt, I experience a seizure of compulsive helpfulness.
 I say the words, perform the gestures, provide the resources, and sometimes make the commitments I later realize are beyond my power to make and may not actually be that helpful in the first place.

-This is a deceptively simple practice that is so simple most folks write it off without giving it a sincere shot.
+This deceptively simple practice is so simple most folks write it off without giving it a sincere shot.
 Like meditation, it can take a while to get the hang of.
-Its many proponents argue no other practice can change your relationship to hardship and suffering more radically in so short a time.
+Its many proponents argue no other practice can change your relationship to hardship and suffering so completely in such a direct way.

 When it comes to meditation, the CEC has a split-focus: we explore meditation as a life skill, and we explore meditation as a transformative path.
 Although each may use the same technique, they involve two very different approaches and intentions.